Repair Fair - Lake Oswego

 Shop secondhand and/or for salvaged materials to save money, avoid packaging, support local businesses, and promote the circular economy.

-Find locations on our interactive map for local shopping, donation, and consignment/trade-in of:
+Find locations on our interactive map for local shopping, donation, consignment, trade-in, and selling of:

 Online options include (but are not limited to):